Gaius-Augustus/BRAKER/README.md

         research, pages gr--081612, 2008.

--   If BRAKER was executed with RNA-Seq information or with information from proteins of remote homology, cite :
+-   If BRAKER was executed with RNA-Seq information or with information from proteins of remote homology, then GeneMark-EX was used; cite:

     -   Lomsadze, A., Burns, P.D. and Borodovsky, M. (2014).
 Integration of mapped RNA-Seq reads into automatic training of eukaryotic gene finding algorithm.
 Nucleic Acids Research, 42(15):e119.

--   If BRAKER was executed with RNA-Seq alignments in bam-format, cite:
+-   If BRAKER was executed with RNA-Seq alignments in bam-format, then SAMtools was used, cite:

     -   Li, H., Handsaker, B., Wysoker, A., Fennell, T., Ruan, J., Homer, N., Marth, G., Abecasis, G., Durbin, R.; 1000 Genome